Entodi/fusion/README.md

 ## Acknowledgement
 Specials thanks to [Devon Hjelm](https://github.com/rdevon) and [Philip Bachman](https://github.com/Philip-Bachman) for providing code for [DIM](https://github.com/rdevon/DIM) and [AMDIM](https://github.com/Philip-Bachman/amdim-public).

-Additionally thanks to [Sergey Kolesnikov](https://github.com/Scitator) for the help on [Catalyst](https://github.com/catalyst-team/catalyst) framework and [Kevin Wang](https://github.com/ssktotoro) for the support.
+Additionally, thanks to [Sergey Kolesnikov](https://github.com/Scitator) for the help on [Catalyst](https://github.com/catalyst-team/catalyst) framework and [Kevin Wang](https://github.com/ssktotoro) for the support.

 This work is supported by NIH R01 EB006841.